AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 `projection = glm::perspective(glm::radians(fov), 800.0f / 600.0f, 0.1f, 100.0f);`

-Lastly, make sure you pre define the function above with its parameters and use the glfw callback function to activate it.
+Lastly, make sure you pre define the function above with its parameters and use the GLFW callback function to activate it.

 `glfwSetScrollCallback(window, scroll_callback);`